 Not sure of the distinction between "cement" and "concrete"?
 Click here to access a helpful article!

-Longwood, FL-based concrete construction contractor ACCG, Inc. has proudly and expertly served Orlando, Lake Buena Vista, Clermont and other communities in central Florida since 2005; and we look forward to delivering reliable cement and concrete work and being your concrete finisher and concrete finishes contractor!
+Longwood, FL-based concrete construction Professional ACCG, Inc. has proudly and expertly served Orlando, Lake Buena Vista, Clermont and other communities in central Florida since 2005; and we look forward to delivering reliable cement and concrete work and being your concrete finisher and concrete finishes Professional!

 Relatedly, concrete sealers are applied to protect the surface damage, corrosion and unwanted staining.
 Concrete sealing blocks the small pores to reduce water and salt absorption while developing an impermeable layer that prevents such destructive materials from passing through that would otherwise harm or negate the strength of the concrete over time.
 Therefore, sealers can inhibit damage and prolong the effective life of concrete and, by extension, reduce or delay the need for concrete repair or potentially costly concrete removal and concrete replacement.

 What's a bull float?
 It's a concrete tool utilized to finish cement and a drying concrete surface by making it smooth as it begins to set; used after the surface has been made level using a screed.
 Along with removing surface imperfections, floating will compact the concrete in preparation for further steps.

 What's a screed?
 It's a flat board (aka, screed board or floating screed) or a purpose-made aluminum tool utilized to smooth and "true" materials such as concrete, stucco and plaster; assisting in the flattening of a freshly prepared surface.

 ACCG experts performs concrete work, such as the following: